 LL.B. from the ILS College, awarded Best Student Award of the College and won Gold Medal for topping University in LL.B. in 1982 LL.M. of the Pune University.
 Awarded Ph.D.
 Degree by Pune University in 2012.
-Practiced in the Pune District and Civil

-Courts from 1982 to 1993.
-Areas of interest are Laws relating to Contracts, Intellectual Property, Insurance and Advocacy Skills, especially Moot Courts.
-Invited for lectures in Contracts, Evidence, Procedure and Intellectual Property at MHADA, YASHADA, CDA and MCCIA etc. Also resource person in training programmes on Teaching Methods and seminars about Intellectual Property.
-Revised 12th, 14th and updated 14th edition of Pollock and Mulla's Indian Contract and Specific Relief Acts.
+cticed in the Pune District and Civil Courts from 1982 to 13.
+Areas of interest are Laws relating to Contracts, ellectual Property, Insurance and Advocacy Skills, especially of Courts.
+Invited for lectures in Contracts, Evidence, cedure and Intellectual Property at MHADA, YASHADA, 1A and MCCIA etc. Also resource person in training grammes on Teaching Methods and seminars about ellectual Property.
+Revised 12th, 14th and updated 14th edition follock and Mulla's Indian Contract and Specific Relief Acts.

 Monograph on 'Contract' and two editions of 'Contract Law in India' Published by Kluwer Law International.